cosbor11/user-asset-translator/README.md

 ## Reasoning

-Rather than creating application servers, reverse proxies, logging services, and a database for stored users and authentication, I decided to leverage Cloud Managed Services to do many processes like SFTP file transfer & storage (AWS SFTP Managed Service), authentication & user management and user data storage (AWS API Gateway + Congnito User Pool), etc.
+Rather than creating application servers, reverse proxies, logging services, and a database for storing users and authentication, I decided to leverage Cloud Managed Services to do many processes like SFTP file transfer & storage (AWS SFTP Managed Service), authentication & user management and user data storage (AWS API Gateway + Congnito User Pool), etc.

 Cloud Durable Messaging Queues let us collect messages and hold them until the batching interval is ready to generate new report of batches.